 Street parking has permit restrictions please check relevant signage.

 When do you hold your clinics?

 I work privately and in the NHS.
-I hold my private clinics on Wednesdays.
+I hold my private clinics on Wednesdays and Friday afternoons.

 Are you registered with private health insurance companies?